omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/06_CommentCreate_and_List.md

 </div>
 ```

-3. Now, the frontend app should create and list comments now like this:
+3. Now, the frontend app should create and list comments like this:

 ![this](../screenshots/03_CommentCreateList.png)